SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Hovering over the Memory Cost will tell you what's using memory.
-You must have enough memory to install.
+You must have enough memory to install Cargon Copy.
 You may enable or disable certain features that contribute to the cost.

 | Feature | Memory Cost |
 | :------------- | :------------- |